reddyvamsibme/lazor_project_SC_Fall2020/README.md

    + Step 2: With leftover o positions, do similar combination search for B, C
-   + Step 3: Create possible combinations of A, B, C with available 'o' positions and locked blocks within the grid
+   + Step 3: Create possible combinations of A, B, C with available 'o' positions and locked blocks (A, B, C)

 * **Class Solution**
      This class has functions to solve the lazor puzzle
      + Criteria: Lazer intersection with given points
      + Input: Possble combinations of blocks, lazors, points of intersection
-     + Handles the functions for refract, reflect, hittin the block, moving lazor, position and lazor encounters
+     + Handles the functions for refract, reflect, hitting the block, moving lazor, position and lazor encounters

  * **Class Visulization**
     This class defines various operations for plotting the final solution for a given lazor test case